-NFPA 1600 is recognized in law as the standard by the U.S. Congress [PL 108-458, §7305(a),(b)].
-In actuality, NFPA 1600 is a standard that consists of "shoulds" and not "shalls."
-But any litigator will convince jurors that those "shoulds" are expected to be "shalls."
+NFPA 1600 is recognized in law as the standard by the U.S. Congress [PL 108- 458,§7305(a),(b)].
+This standard is law (shall) in California, Florida where 56 million Americans live in two states that experience and plan for earthquakes, sink holes, wildfires, hurricanes, flooding mudslides-and have formally done so since World War II.
+One out of six Americans live in these two states.
+Their authority on planning is held high by courts everywhere.
+FDNY (Fire Department of the City of New York) enforces the most robust emergency planning law in the world-inspired by NFPA 1600.
+Standard & Poor's-they set your credit rating-uses this standard when auditing emergency, DR and BC plans to ensure resiliency so that you can bounce back from disaster to pay your bills, payroll, etc. Even in states where NFPA 1600 is a "should" and not "shall," any litigator will convince jurors that those "shoulds" are expected to be "shalls."
 Jurors will assume that you a) knew the regulations and standards, b) gambled with Life Safety of your personnel, c) have deep pockets, and d) need to learn a lesson that sends a message to all organizations.

-Consider that when you are sued for failure to plan and failure to train, you will be asked during your deposition and at the trial, "Is it your testimony that NFPA 1600 is good enough for the United States Congress but not good enough for you?"
+Consider that when you are sued for failure to plan and failure to train, you will be asked during your deposition and at the trial, "Is it your testimony that NFPA 1600 is good enough for the United States Congress, California, Florida, New York City and S&P, but not good enough for you?"